ev3dev/ev3dev.github.io/docs/tutorials/upgrading-ev3dev.md

 group: system
 ---

-{% include /style/icon.html type="warning" %}
-By upgrading ev3dev you are also upgrading the drivers, so there may be changes that break user software.
-You should check the ev3dev [news feed](http://www.ev3dev.org/news/){: .alert-link } for breaking changes before upgrading.
-{: .alert .alert-warning}

 There are multiple ways that you can upgrade ev3dev.

 # Option 1: Re-flashing your SD card (fastest)